Benny-Nottonson/spotifySort/README.md

 # spotifySort
-A python script to sort spotify albums by color of their album art
+A python script to sort spotify albums by color of their album art, uses hsY and rgb values of the images Coded by Benny Nottonson